Akuukis/beancount_share/README.md

 First, add a simple configuration:

 ```
-plugin "beancount_share" "{
+plugin "beancount_share" "{}"
-    "tag": "bob",
-    "fraction": 0.50,
-    "account_share": "Assets:Debtors:Bob",
-}"
 ```

-Then, your transactions tagged with `#Bob` like this...
+Then, tag your transaction with `#share-Bob` like this...

 ```
-2020-01-01 * "BarAlice" "Lunch with friend Bob" #bob
+2020-01-01 * "BarAlice" "Lunch with friend Bob" #share-Bob
     Assets:Cash               -10.00 USD
     Expenses:Food:Drinks
 ```